Tanner Lee: 2017 season

 On January 30, 2016, Lee announced that he was transferring to the University of Nebraska-Lincoln.
 He sat out the 2016 season per NCAA transfer rules.
 On April 19, 2017, Lee was named the starting quarterback for the 2017 season.
 On September 2, 2017, Lee recorded 238 yards and two touchdowns in the season-opener against Arkansas State.
 The next week, he threw a season-high three touchdowns against Oregon.
 On September 16, Lee ran in two scores against Northern Illinois, the first time ever doing so in college.
 On September 29, he threw three touchdowns against Illinois.
 On October 14, Lee recorded 303 yards and two touchdowns against Ohio State.
 On November 28, he threw two touchdowns and gained a career-high 431 yards against Purdue.
 On November 18, Lee recorded 399 yards and three touchdowns against Penn State.
 Lee finished his 2017 season recording 3,143 yards, 23 touchdowns, 16 interceptions, two rushing scores, and compiling a 4–8 record as Nebraska's starter.

-On December 28, 2017, Lee announced that he would enter the 2018 NFL Draft.
+On December 28, 2017, Lee announced that he would enter the 2018 NFL draft.

 College statistics

 Professional career

-Lee was drafted by the Jacksonville Jaguars in the sixth round (203rd overall) of the 2018 NFL Draft.
+Lee was selected by the Jacksonville Jaguars in the sixth round (203rd overall) of the 2018 NFL Draft.
 On May 10, he signed his rookie contract.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He was promoted to the active roster on December 28, 2018.
 On August 17, 2019, Lee was waived by the Jaguars.